Does Fake Tan Cause Acne and Breakouts?

 Self-tanners might make acne look more pronounced.
 Self-tanners work by reacting with dead skin cells on the skin, and there is usually a larger amount of dead skin cells around pimples.

-Prepping your skin before applying a self-tanning product can help avoid this, and do a good job in making sure the self-tanning product helps to cover the acne, not make it more noticeable.
+Prepping your skin before applying a self-tanning product can help avoid this and ensure the self-tanning product effectively covers the acne, rather than making it more noticeable.

-Once you have exfoliated properly and applied you self-tanner to your face, you need to still cleanse your face regularly to avoid a further build-up of oils and breakouts.
+Once you have exfoliated properly and applied self-tanner to your face, you still need to cleanse your face regularly to prevent further oil build-up and breakouts.

-You might feel that you need to wash your face a few hours after applying a self-tanner.
+You may feel the need to wash your face a few hours after applying self-tanner.

-Avoid using harsh face washes, and instead, use a warm water rinse to cleanse your skin.
+Avoid using harsh face washes; instead, use a warm water rinse to gently cleanse your skin.

-There is no point putting off washing your face to try and maintain a tan, this is a big contributor to breakouts with self-tanners.
+There is no point putting off washing your face to try to maintain a tan; this is a big contributor to breakouts with self-tanners.

 Is Self-Tanner Better for Your Skin Than Sun Tanning?

-UV-A rays from the sun can cause damage to the skin, which results in the release of free radicals of oxygen.
+UV-A rays from the sun can cause damage to the skin, resulting in the release of free oxygen radicals.

-Melanin pigment in the skin absorbs these free radicals, and turns browner, helping to protect the skin from DNA damage.
+Melanin pigment in the skin absorbs these free radicals, becoming darker in the process, which helps protect the skin from DNA damage.

 You will receive more of a tan from UV-A radiation if you have a higher level of brown pigment in your skin.

-UV-A rays can cause an instant change of color in your skin, but also might leave you with long-term damage that is almost impossible to reverse.
+UV-A rays can cause an instant change of colour in your skin, but also might leave you with long-term damage that is almost impossible to reverse.

-This means that tanning with acne, especially with fair skin, will probably just leave your skin more damaged and with more freckles added to acne prone skin.
+This means that tanning with acne, especially for those with fair skin, will likely leave your skin more damaged and with more freckles, exacerbating the acne-prone skin.

-For those with darker skin, you might be able to hide whiteheads, blackheads, and pimples with a natural tan, but this will be done so at the cost of permanent damage to your skin.
+For those with darker skin, concealing whiteheads, blackheads, and pimples with a natural tan may be an option; however, this comes at the cost of potential permanent skin damage.

 Is Self-Tanner Safe To Use With Acne?